AdobeDocs/campaign-standard-learn.en/help/administrating/adobe-experience-platform-data-connector/checking-status-of-data-ingestion-jobs.md

 >[!NOTE]
 >
->This capability is currently in beta, and subject to frequent updates and modifications without notice.
+>This capability is in beta, and subject to frequent updates and modifications without notice.
 >
 >Please reach out to [!UICONTROL Adobe Customer Support] if you plan to implement this capability.